 - Don’t cram too much information onto each slide.
 Use a large font, and bullet points so that your audience will realistically have a chance of reading it.
-Watch your colours too, a cream background and dark text is always a good idea.
-Some colour combinations make text difficult to see.
+Watch your colors too, a cream background and dark text is always a good idea.
+Some color combinations make text difficult to see.

 - By all means, use attractive graphs and images.
 Don’t, though, use unnecessary graphics that are either distracting or irrelevant.
 You don’t want people to be focusing on a moving graphic instead of listening to what you are saying.